men’s mental health

 Encourage open conversations

 Create a safe space for men to express their feelings and thoughts.
-Encourage open dialogue about mental health without judgment.
+Encourage open dialogue about mental health without judgement.

 Challenge stereotypes